 An addict’s life takes on a bizarre, surreal quality as his drug of choice slowly gains the number one spot in his life — outweighing family, work and financial responsibilities.
 Addicts often lose jobs and fall into financial distress, lose interest in their own appearance, and alienate doctors and medical staff in their quest to obtain more drugs.

-Recognizing and admitting that you have a person with substance use disorderion problem is the first step is getting the help you need to conquer it.
-Very few people, if any, are able to end a narcotic addiction without outside treatment and help.
+Recognizing and admitting that you have a substance use disorder is the first step is getting help.
+Very few people are able to end a narcotic addiction without outside treatment and help.

 The safest and easiest method to conquer your addiction to an opiate analgesic drug involves checking yourself into an inpatient or outpatient treatment facility.